coloed3/loganalysis/README.md

 6. Execute python program by typing **python query.py**

-*> query.py is based off a class in order to run the methods in side the
+> query.py is based off a class in order to run the methods in side the
 > class, under the if__name__ == '__main__' use the variable database_connection. **METHOD NAME**

+### VIEWS FOR FINDING 1% OF REQUEST LEAD ERRORS
+psqlquery.sql has the view and query to test against the database, please remember to download the newsdata base in order for this to work

+>  CREATE VIEW findlog AS
+  SELECT to_char(time,'DD-MON-YYYY') as Date, count(*) as totallogcount FROM log
+  GROUP BY Date;

+> CREATE VIEW elogs AS
+SELECT to_char(time,'DD-MON-YYYY') as Date, count(*) as errcount FROM log
+WHERE STATUS = '404 NOT FOUND'
+GROUP BY Date;